 Effective Placement and Human Resource Development

 At Mitsubishi Chemical (MCC), we aim to achieve our vision—realizing KAITEKI.
-To that end, we strive to secure and retain human resources who are understanding of diverse values, identify issues on their own, and involve those around them as they continually take on new challenges.
+To that end, we strive to secure, retain and effectively place human resources who are understanding of diverse values, identify issues on their own, and involve those around them as they continually take on new challenges.

-We do not hire individuals younger than 18 years old, and practice fair, non-discriminatory hiring.
+MCC does not hire individuals younger than 18 years old and practices fair, non-discriminatory hiring.

 Specifically, we take thoroughgoing measures to enforce a stance of respecting human rights such that matters unrelated to the applicant’s suitability and capabilities are neither asked about nor investigated in the course of the hiring process, including in interviews, and that such matters do not factor into hiring decisions.
 Unrelated matters include nationality, religion, gender, gender identity, sexual orientation, disability and pregnancy.